pablogarciaamolina/AscendingFede/README.md

 ###### SMP: Player's Movement System

 After making our camera mechanic, we took on the task of creating our character, one necessary feature in order to design other parts of the program (such as the functionalities of our platforms).
 In the FedeMovement script, we can find the physics that arise our knight's movement.
 Using RigidBody and BoxCollider, we enable its interaction with other objects.
 By means of subscriptions to events, we make it so that the knight can move when directed to do so by inputs (which will be centralised by the MovementManager script).
+We'd like to highlight that both Fede and its sword have a collider, enabling a much more lifelike collision with the environment.

 Each frame, our player checks its vertical position, updating it, as well as checking the point at which it's looking (in order to make the movement afterwards reasonable).
 Finally, basing its movement on the inputs (the events it's subscribed to), it executes the necessary animations as well as the position-variables (applying a force).

+Eventos de cambio de nivel: grounded -> Nivel -> Input -> Movimiento

+Grounding with RayCasting, so that if the distance is low,

+Health:

 ###### SIPCP: Camera-player perspective integration system